Deepak-1006S/Deepak-1006S/README.md

 <p align="center">

-Building software with curiosity, consistency, and clean code.
+Building software that is clean, scalable, and solves real-world problems.

 </p>